jonnybluesman/MIMAMO-Net/README.md

 # MIMAMO-Net API
 MIMAMO Net: Integrating Micro- and Macro-motion for Video Emotion Recognition

-This repository contain all the scripts needed for running MIMAMO-Net on videos.
+This repository contains all the scripts needed for running MIMAMO-Net on videos.
 MIMAMO-Net is a model designed for temporal emotion recognition in the valence and arousal space.
 Valence roughly describes how positive or negative a person is, whereas arousal describes how active or calm the person is.
 This simple API